HISKP-LQCD/sLapH-projection-NG/doc/Manual.md

 Taking the tables from the preceding step we must read in the prescribed HDF5 data sets and combine them given the factors.
-The interface that we get is described in [Interface to numerical code]
+The interface that we get is described in [Interface to numerical code].

 ### Iteration order